cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-tracing                              Enable tracing while determining policy (debugging) --envoy-log string                            Path to a separate Envoy log file, if any --fixed-identity-mapping map                  Key-value for the fixed identity mapping which allows to use reserved label for fixed identities (default map[])
+      --flannel-master-device string                Installs a BPF program to allow for policy enforcement in the given network interface.
+Allows to run Cilium on top of other CNI plugins that provide networking, e.g. flannel, where for flannel, this value should be set with 'cni0'.
+[EXPERIMENTAL]
   -h, --help                                        help for cilium-agent
       --http-idle-timeout uint                      Time after which a non-gRPC HTTP stream is considered failed unless traffic in the stream has been processed (in seconds); defaults to 0 (unlimited)
       --http-max-grpc-timeout uint                  Time after which a forwarded gRPC request is considered failed unless completed (in seconds).
 A "grpc-timeout" header may override this with a shorter value; defaults to 0 (unlimited)